Made of natural materials, and are highly functional.

 Raising a daughter with curly hair can be challenging - a lot of the time.

 Don’t get me wrong, I love that my daughter has curly hair.
-She's just turned 8 years old, and one day she will appreciate that fact that she does.
+She's just turned 8 years old, and one day she will appreciate the fact that she does.
 The challenge is to get her love her curly hair now and always.